 - $5 per teacher/chaperone/bus driver

-- Thanks to a generous grant from the M.D.
-Anderson Foundation, school group fees for Title 1 schools can be waived on a first come, first served basis.
+- Thanks to generous grants from the M.D.
+Anderson Foundation, Kinder Morgan Foundation and LyondellBasell, fees for Title 1 schools will be waived on a first come, first served basis.
 Contact us for more information.

 Payment for field trips is due upon arrival.
 We accept all major credit cards.
-Please make checks out to the San Jacinto Museum of History.
+Please make checks out to the San Jacinto Museum.

 Things to Consider